callstackincubator/react-native-legal/packages/license-kit/README.md

 ## Features

 - 🔍 Scan and aggregate license information from your project dependencies
-- ⚠️ Detect copyleft licenses that might affect your project
+- ⚠️ Detect copyleft licenses that might affect your project (`copyleft` command)
-- 📝 Generate license reports in a format of choice (JSON, Markdown, raw text, AboutLibraries-compatible JSON metadata)
+- 📝 Generate license reports in a format of choice (JSON, Markdown, raw text, AboutLibraries-compatible JSON metadata) with the `report` command
 - 🔄 Support for both direct and transitive dependencies
+- 🧮 Analyze the license types in your project (`analyze` command)
+- Get insights into the used licenses with 📈 graphs and 🤖 AI-turbocharged summary of the state of your dependencies' licenses (`visualize` command)

 ## Installation